MikeYEG/Smart-driveway-gate/README.md

 <i>Note this allows for commands to be set only from your local network.</i>

 ### Running the server
-1. When login to the raspberryPI make a cd into the repository.
+1. Login into the raspberryPI and clone the repository.

  Clone the repository with git.